21 February to 6 March 2022

 With the emergence of the global COVID pandemic, the challenges that farmers face now are bigger than ever before with falling commodity prices and widespread shocks reverberating along our global supply chains.
 Ongoing poverty in farming communities makes it increasingly hard to cope with the effects of climate change.

-Fairtrade, climate and you
+climate, Fairtrade and you

-We need your help to put farmer voices at the heart of tackling the climate crisis and share the reality of their struggles.
+We need your help to put farmers’ voices at the heart of tackling the climate crisis and share the reality of their struggles.
 Our global trading system is balanced in favour of the powerful few.
 Trapped in this system, farmers already struggle to meet their immediate needs.
 More than ever, they need a fair price for their crops and their hard work.